David-Haim/concurrencpp/README.md

     void bulk_post(std::span<callable_type> callable_list);

     /*
-        Like bulk_post, but returns an array of result objects that marshal the asynchronous results.
+        Like bulk_post, but returns an array of result objects that passes the asynchronous results.
         Throws errors::runtime_shutdown exception if shutdown has been called before.
     */
     template<class callable_type>